What is ONCA?

 - Do you have copies of letters patent, supplementary letters patent and by-laws?
 Do you have a minute book?
 If not, copies can be obtained from Industry Canada or Companies Branch

 - Are objects up to date and relevant?
 Do they cover all of your current activities?
 If not consider updating your objects.
 If you are a registered charity, you may need to ask CRA for preapproval.
-This can take months and they will need to receive both objects and a detailed description of activities for CRA to review.
+This can take between 8-12 months and they will need to receive both objects and a detailed description of activities for CRA to review.
 You need to be careful and precise with objects, otherwise they may be considered vague or broad and not charitable

 - Is your governance structure appropriate?
 If not what do you want?
 Is it “working board”, “policy board”, “fundraising board”, or a dysfunctional board?

 - By-laws - Are there any particular features of your by-law that need to be kept for the new by-law?
 Generally, it is best to start with new clean by-law under a new act and modify as required

 - Members – Do you know who your members are?
 (This is not board members!)
 Members are like shareholders in a for-profit company.
 Does the organization require more than one membership class?
 If so, what attributes will each membership class have (ie. Name, vote, etc)?
 Are you aware of new member rights and voting by class in some cases with even non-voting members voting!

 - Name - Does the organization want to maintain its current name?
 Or does it want to use a different name and if so do you have various proposed names?
 NUANS name search should be conducted for new proposed names

 - Current list of directors with their residential addresses, occupations, e-mail addresses, and telephone numbers

 - Current list of officers – eg. Chair, President, Secretary, Treasurer, etc.

 - Office Addresses – Registered or head office, mailing address, etc.